tangowhisky37/PracticalPerformanceAnalyst/pages/spe_benchmarks/SPEC_Benchmarks.md

 The workload exercises the CPUs, caches, memory hierarchy and the scalability of shared memory processors (SMPs) as well as the implementations of the JVM (Java Virtual Machine), JIT (Just-In-Time) compiler, garbage collection, threads and some aspects of the operating system.
 The benchmark runs on a wide variety of operating systems and hardware architectures and should not require extensive client or storage infrastructure.

-To see additional benchmark details and results pleaseÂ  <a href="http://spec.org/power_ssj2008/results/" target="_blank">Click Here</a>.
+To see additional benchmark details and results please  <a href="http://spec.org/power_ssj2008/results/" target="_blank">Click Here</a>.

 ### SPEC VIRT (Source : spec.org)